tildearrow/furnace/doc/2-interface/settings.md

   - may cause issues under Mesa drivers!
 - **Disable threaded input (restart after changing!)**: processes key presses for note preview on a separate thread (on supported platforms), which reduces latency.
 - **Enable event delay**: may cause issues with high-polling-rate mice when previewing notes.
-- **Per-channel oscilloscope threads**: runs the per-channel oscilloscope in separate threads for a performance boost when there are lots of channels.
-- **Oscilloscope rendering engine**: allows you to select between the following rendering engines for oscilloscope views (master and per-channel):
-  - **ImGui line plot**: the default engine. uses Dear ImGui line plotting functions for rendering.
-  - **GLSL**: uses OpenGL shaders for rendering. higher quality, but very GPU-intensive! only available in OpenGL 3.0 backend.

 ### File